jk-jeon/jk-jeon.github.io/_pages/about.md

 Academic interests
 ======
-I am mainly working on fluid dynamics, currently on singularity formation problem for incompressible Euler equation, generalized SQG equations and related problems.
-I also have broad interests in mathematics, especially in PDE, differential geometry, functional analysis and measure theory (maybe also algebra and number theory to some extent).
+I am mainly working on fluid dynamics, currently on well-posedness and ill-posedness for incompressible fluid models including Euler equations, generalized SQG equations and other related problems.
+I also have broad interests in mathematics, especially in PDE, harmonic analysis, differential geometry, functional analysis and measure theory.

 Hobbies
 ======